wp-plugins/google-news/readme.txt

 == Changelog ==

-1. 1.0 Initial release
-1. 1.1 Removed dependency on PHP 5.1++ functionality.
-    Fixed UTF8-related bugs.
-    - Not a public release.
+= 2.5.1 =
+* Plugin disappeared from WP.org, maybe this upgrade will reinstate
+* Converted to new ChangeLog syntax
+* No other changes from 2.5
+= 2.5 =
+* Added 25 new languages/locations
+= 2.4.1 =
+* Fixed minor markup glitch
+= 2.4 =
+* Fixed WP 2.7 compat problems
+= 2.3 =
+* Fixed problems when plugin was used in themes
+= 2.2 =
+* Queries starting with OR will use remaining words in query as ORed search.
+I.e. 'OR this that' will search for this or that.
+* Ability to call plugin from a theme.
+* Bugfixes for admins with db table character sets not matching that of their WordPress install.
+= 2.1 =
+* Major rewrite, again.
+* Multiple feeds allowed.
+* Using WP builtin RSS fetching and caching system.
+* Shortcodes are supported.
+* Rewrote more PHP5-only code, should now work fine with PHP4 = 2.0.1 =
+* Minor bugfix.
+Options were reset in some circumstances.
+= 2.0 =
-1. 2.0 Rewritten from scratch.
+* Rewritten from scratch.
 Now uses a class to avoid polluting the name space.
 Hopefully adhering to best practices plugin writing.
-    Can now be used both as a widget and as inline content replacement.
+* Can now be used both as a widget and as inline content replacement.
-1. 2.0.1 Minor bugfix.
-Options were reset in some circumstances.
-1. 2.1 Major rewrite, again.
-     Multiple feeds allowed.
-     Using WP builtin RSS fetching and caching system.
-     Shortcodes are supported.
-     Rewrote more PHP5-only code, should now work fine with PHP4
-1. 2.2 Queries starting with OR will use remaining words in query as ORed search.
-I.e. 'OR this that' will search for this or that.
-     Ability to call plugin from a theme.
-     Bugfixes for admins with db table character sets not matching that of their WordPress install.

-Known bugs:
-  - None at this time
+= 1.1 =
+* Removed dependency on PHP 5.1++ functionality.
+* Fixed UTF8-related bugs.
+* - Not a public release.
+= 1.0 =
+* Initial release